 - Events need to show potential to broaden diverse participation in research-driven open data science; note that we consider broad participation and diversity along multiple axes, including career stage, domain/field of study, sector, demographics, level of experience with research-driven open data science, and geography.

-- Event organizers need to commit to making materials open access.
+- Event organizers should commit to making materials open access.

 - Attend scheduled check-ins with the conference fund manager;

-- Provide training to support staff or volunteers in enforcement of the code of conduct and reporting requirements;
+- Provide training to support staff or volunteers in enforcement of the guidelines for community participation and reporting requirements;

 - Work with the conference fund manager to write a post for CS&S’s blog about the event;

-- Agree to make their conference and event materials available via open access publishing (ex.
-CC BY license);
+- Agree to make their conference and event materials available via open access publishing (e.g. CC BY license);

 - Comply with CS&S’s requirements for tracking impact;